HonorableAnomaly/HonorableAnomaly/README.md

 - :telescope: Right now I’m currently building my own web applications, including a Pokémon Master's collection, Warcraft lore database, fantasy author hub and narrative web game.

-- :zap: In my free time I invest the lives of others as much as possible.
+- :zap: In my free time I invest in the lives of others as much as possible.
 I also like to play the drums, read and write fantasy novels, create art with various mediums and game.

-- :seedling: As far as input goes, I'm currently learning authentication... from scratch!
+- :seedling: As far as input goes, I'm currently learning geolocation and cluster mapping.

 - I’m also collaborating on a conversationally savvy C-3P0 chatbot with a group of close developers.
 He's not the most riveting droid yet, but he's coming along.